 Since the first FOS Terms of Reference came into effect in January 2010, there have been several updates which you can read more about under 'Earlier Terms of Reference' below.

-The most recent version of the FOS Terms of Reference was released on 1 January 2015.
-Below is a list of current and two previous versions of our TOR including their effective dates.
+The most recent version of the FOS Terms of Reference was released on 1 January 2018.
+Below is a list of current and three previous versions of our TOR including their effective dates.